Richard Cantarella: Mazzeo execution

-During the late 1970s, Cantarella became involved in criminal activities with Manhattan City Councilman Richard Mazzeo, the Director of Real Estate for the City of New York's Marine and Aviation Department.
-Mazzeo dispensed leases for newsstands and parking lots at the Staten Island Ferry terminals in Lower Manhattan and Staten Island.
+During the late 1970s, Cantarella became involved in criminal activities with city employee Enrico P. “Rick” Mazzeo, the Director of Real Estate for the City of New York's Marine and Aviation Department.
+Mazzeo dispensed leases for newsstands and parking lots at the Staten Island Ferry Whitehall Terminal in Lower Manhattan and the St. George Terminal Staten Island in St. George, Staten Island.
 In return for granting leases to certain individuals, Mazzeo received large kickbacks.
 Cantarella told Mazzeo that a newspaper vendor at the Lower Manhattan terminal was operating an illegal sportsbook operation.
 This information allowed Mazzeo to break the vendor's lease and evict him.
 In return, Mazzeo installed Cantarella as the vendor's replacement.
 By the 1980s, Cantarella controlled newspaper stands in both terminals.
 Cantarella and Mazzeo became close friends and briefly shared an apartment in Upper Manhattan.
 The two men made hundreds of thousands of dollars on their lease scams.

 In 1983, Mazzeo lost his job as director, was convicted of tax evasion charges, and sent to jail for six months.
 Mazzeo started using illegal drugs and Cantarella started worrying that Mazzeo might become a government witness.
 After consulting with other Bonanno members, Cantarella decided to murder Mazzeo.
 On the evening of Nov.
 14, 1983, Cantarella, Embarrato, D'Amico, and Patrick Romanello met Mazzeo at a sanitation garage in Bushwick, Brooklyn.
 Mazzeo was meeting them at the upstairs garage office about a possible job.
 As the men walked down the stairs, Cantarella shot Mazzeo in the head.
 After shooting and stabbing the body several times, they loaded it into a black plastic bag and dumped it.
 Mazzeo's body was discovered five days later.